Burro’s tail, like most succulents, can be propagated easily.

 Overwatered Burro’s Tail

-If you give your burro’s tail too much water on a regular basis, the stems will rot.
+If you give your Burro’s tail too much water on a regular basis, the stems will rot.
 Succulents can also be shrivelled as a result of root and stem rot, which can progress to various fungal diseases.

 Burro’s Tail Dropping Leaves